Simulateearth/simearthcore/README.md

 * Effects
 Functions that get triggered based on the state and manipulate the state for the next step.
 Effects are based on Actions that can be as simple as multiplying a value or as complex as connecting an API.
 Effects can be configured to listen to certain events or only run under certain conditions.
 * Controls
-Controls visualize the current state and provide the possibility to interact with the process while it's running.
+Visualize the current state and provide the possibility to interact with the process while it's running.
 This can reach from simple number output to a timegraph or even an interactive map.

 ### Core Engine (TypeScript)